niranjan-h/KanRecognition/README.md

 This project has also performed a comparative analysis of two supervised (k-Nearest neighbors and Support Vector Machines) and two unsupervised models (Inception V3 and Convoluted Neural Networks).

 A web app provides the user interface.
 A handwritten document is given as input and the corresponding text as digital text is presented as an output in the web apps display

-### DATASET

-The dataset used is the Chars74K[http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/] dataset.
-It consists of a collection of images that belong to 657+ classes.
-Each class consists of 25 handwritten characters.
-Since a Deep Learning approach has also been used in this paper, the dataset needed to be expanded.
-This was done by using various augmentation techniques.